electronicarts/gatling-aws-maven-plugin/README.md

 ## Running tests remotely

-Use the `com.ea.gatling:gatlingaws-maven-plugin:execute` goal to launch EC2 instances to generate load.
+Use the `com.ea.gatling:gatling-aws-maven-plugin:execute` goal to launch EC2 instances to generate load.
 You will want to use this goal when integrating the Gatling AWS Maven plugin with Jenkins.

 If your test has dependencies required to run, consider adding the `assembly:single` goal.
 This will assemble all of your dependencies in a single artifact which will be distributed to all load generators during the setup phase.
 A typical use case for this would be running a test which depends on POJOs or any other existing code from your client/server codebase which is represented by Maven artifacts.